 EDI in Healthcare

 Amidst ever evolving regulatory challenges, pressure of rising costs, it is vital for healthcare organizations to stay on top of their efficiency levels.
 Managing healthcare payment is a significant process which puts tremendous stress on their administrative bandwidth and affects efficiency, regulatory compliance as well as cost of care.
 Any gap in filing claims could lead to claim rejections and subsequent paper work.
-Providers and clearing houses have to enable smooth claim processing for providers by leveraging technology.
+Payers and clearing houses have to leverage technology to enable smooth claim processing.
 Electronic Data Interchange (EDI) is the electronic remedy to handling healthcare payment challenges.